NathanTP/pystatServerless/lambdacffs.md

 ./launchManager.sh
 ```

 It has '..' mounted to '/tmp/cffs' for convenience.
-On a new clone you should
-run '/tmp/cffs/pysatServerless/managerInit.sh' to create a virtual env for the
-manager to use, along with any other files needed to run the example.
-You can
-also delete the cffs/dockerSandbox directory and re-run managerInit.sh to clean
-any cached state.
+Whenever you start the
+manager container, you need to get it ready by sourcing
+dockerSandbox/sourceme.sh, this sets up your cached python virtual environment
+and moves your home directory to dockerSandbox.

 ```
-cd /tmp/cffs/pysatServerless
-./managerInit.sh
 source /tmp/cffs/dockerSandbox/sourceme.sh
 ```